zacboz/node-assessment/README.md

 1. `'GET' /api/users`
 Respond with an array of all users, with status 200.

-This endpoint can be called with one of these params, which you should be prepared to address:
+This endpoint can be called with one of these queries, which you should be prepared to address:
 * favorites : Return all users who have this favorite in their list of favorites.
 * age : Return all users who have an age less than this age.
 * lastname : Return all users whose last name matches.
 * email : Return one user whose email matches.

 2. `'GET' /api/users/` + userId
 The test will a GET request with the userId as a parameter to this endpoint.
+Remember, request params will come as strings.
 If the user is found, respond with status 200 and send that user information.
-If no user was found, responsd with a status 404.
+If no user was found, respond with a status 404.

 3. `'GET' /api/admins/`
 Respond with status 200, and an array of all admins.